harshareddy832/TrackPadApp/readme.md

-# Premium Trackpad - iPhone to Mac Wireless Input Solution
+# Trackpad - iPhone to Mac Wireless Input Solution

 ## 🎯 Project Overview

-**Premium Trackpad** is a sophisticated wireless input solution that transforms an iPhone into a professional-grade trackpad and keyboard for Mac computers.
+**Trackpad** is a sophisticated wireless input solution that transforms an iPhone into a professional-grade trackpad and keyboard for Mac computers.
 The application provides seamless, low-latency communication between iOS and macOS, offering a complete replacement for physical input devices with advanced gesture recognition and haptic feedback.

 ## 🚀 Key Features